 Posted on: Sep 04, 2015

-European Profile Company Limited was sentenced and fined yesterday in the Hutt Valley District Court under the Health and Safety in Employment Act for failing to take all practicable steps to keep a worker safe.
+The aluminium casting and manufacturing company was sentenced in the New Plymouth District Court today after pleading guilty to a charge under the Health and Safety in Employment Act for failing to take all practicable steps to ensure the safety of an employee.

 Source: WorkSafe NZ